Thursday, October 29, 2020

 o Learning more about a specific assessment or intervention.

-o Learning more about a specific process in your practice setting, such as the home care or panel process.
+o Learning more about a specific process in your practice setting and/or program within the continuum of care, such as the home care or panel process.

 How are Student Learning Objectives evaluated?